ajitkoti/papertrail/content/post/2014-08-09-distributed-systems-theory-for-the-distributed-systems-engineer.md

 [The fallacies of distributed computing](http://en.wikipedia.org/wiki/Fallacies_of_Distributed_Computing) - 8 fallacies of distributed computing that set the stage for the kinds of things system designers forget.

+You should know about _safety and liveness properties_:

+- *safety* properties say that nothing bad will ever happen.
+For example, the property of never returning an inconsistent value is a safety property, as is never electing two leaders at the same time.

+- *liveness* properties say that something good will eventually happen.
+For example, saying that a system will eventually return a result to every API call is a liveness property, as is guaranteeing that a write to disk always eventually completes.

 ### Failure and Time

 Many difficulties that the distributed systems engineer faces can be blamed on two underlying causes: